(This list has been updated for 2018)

-But hey, we get it.
 Most people run on treadmills only if they have to.
 Maybe you’re a business traveler trying to catch a quick workout.
 Or you live in one of these cities where the polluted air outside will turn your lungs black.
-Perhaps it’s a snowy winter, or hordes of murderous zombies prowl the streets.
+Perhaps it’s a snowy winter, or there’re no sidewalks or parks nearby.

 Whatever the reason, you’ve finally decided to embrace treadmill running, and guess what, you need a pair of running shoes.
 Sounds easy, right?

 Before you go shopping, know that there are a couple of differences between road and treadmill running.